jalaali/jalaali-js/README.md

 // => 1
 ```

+> **Notice**: the current implementation of `jalaali-js` algorithms diverge from the `Intl` API results after the Gregorian year 2256 (or Jalali year 1634) due to different approaches to calculating the leap years.
+However, this shouldn't affect the usage of the library, as the results are the same from 1800 to 2256. (for more information, see [this comparison](https://runkit.com/sinakhx/625929b1a90c8d0007b539a3))

 ## About

 Jalali calendar is a solar calendar that was used in Persia, variants of which today are still in use in Iran as well as Afghanistan.
 [Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar) or see [Calendar Converter](http://www.fourmilab.ch/documents/calendar/).